Why Knowing Your Audience is Important

 Let’s say you are creating a course on beginner-level cooking.
 You wouldn’t include cooking recipes on complicated entrees like beef wellington.
 Instead, you would create a course around making spaghetti or baked chicken.
 If your course audience finds your content too difficult to understand or they do not feel challenged enough, they will become less engaged.

-Let’s go back to the auto mechanic example.
+Firstly, let’s go back to the auto mechanic example.
 When creating course content for something like an auto mechanic’s certification, you would need to include required portions, in accordance with company, government guidelines.
-While it is important to include fun and engaging content in any course you create, for something that is required, be sure to focus on what is needed for learners to pass.
+Fun and engaging content in any course you create is important.
+However, focus on requirements for learners to pass.

 What Goals You and Your Audience Have

 What do you expect your course audience to know by the end of your course?
 Before creating any online content, you need to have a clear outcome defined for your learners.
-Establishing a goal at the beginning allows you to create better content around that goal.
+Moreover, establishing a goal at the beginning allows you to create better content around that goal.

 Before learners begin your course, they should have a clear understanding of what they should know at the conclusion of your course.